 All vehicles in this class are 4-door wagons except the BMW X6 and Mercedes-Benz GLE-Class Coupe, which can be considered hatchbacks due to their sloping rear rooflines.
 All premium midsize SUVs offer all-wheel drive—and on a few, it’s the only way they come—and the rest are about evenly split between front-wheel drive and rear-wheel drive being standard.

 The Buick Enclave is redesigned on a larger platform, gaining fresh styling, new technology features, and a top-line Avenir trim level.
 The Land Rover Range Rover Sport is freshened with facelifted exterior styling, a revamped interior, and a new infotainment system—a gesture-activated sunblind and an Advanced Tow Assist system are newly available features.
 The high-performance Range Rover Sport SVR model gets a 25-hp bump, to 575.
 Also, Land Rover is planning to add a plug-in-hybrid version of the Range Rover Sport as a 2019 model.
-After its debut for 2017, the Land Rover Discovery is slated to add an off-road-performance SVX model that includes Land Rover’s Terrain Response 2 and Hydraulic Active Roll Control systems and a 515-hp supercharged 5.0-liter V8.
+After its debut for 2017, the Land Rover Discovery will add an off-road-performance SVX model that includes Land Rover’s Terrain Response 2 and Hydraulic Active Roll Control systems and a 515-hp supercharged 5.0-liter V8.

 The Infiniti QX60 loses its hybrid model but is otherwise unchanged.
 The Mercedes-Benz AMG GLE43 models get a bump from 362 to 385 horsepower, and the GLE43 Coupe offers some new appearance options.
 The Porsche Cayenne is carried over unchanged for 2018, but an all-new redesigned model is set to debut for 2019.
 The Infiniti QX70 and Volkswagen Touareg are discontinued; the Touareg has essentially been replaced by the new-for-2018 Volkswagen Atlas, which is positioned as a mainstream-market model.
 The rest of the class is either unchanged or sees slight alterations such as a shuffling of standard and optional equipment, updated infotainment features, and/or minor trim revisions.